-Co-hosted with Wireless Broadband Alliance's Connected Communities Forum other things, panelists highlighted (1) the need to treat digital connectivity as a utility service, given the central role of internet in education, healthcare, municipal services and energy operations; and (2) the importance of broad-based stakeholder collaboration in the form of public-private partnerships and inter-departmental coordination at the municipal level, to realize connectivity infrastructure at cost and scale.
+Co-hosted with Wireless Broadband Alliance's Connected Communities Forum

+Panelists representing municipal governments and private-sector partners shared their experiences developing connectivity networks and best practices associated with bridging the digital divide in underserved or unserved communities.
+Among other things, panelists highlighted (1) the need to treat digital connectivity as a utility service, given the central role of internet in education, healthcare, municipal services and energy operations; and (2) the importance of broad-based stakeholder collaboration in the form of public-private partnerships and inter-departmental coordination at the municipal level, to realize connectivity infrastructure at cost and scale.